 Not long after (early in 2017) the Victorian Health Minister, Jill Hennessy, appointed an Expert Ministerial Advisory Panel to advise on the technical aspects of the legislation and design a workable scheme with strong safeguards and protections for the vulnerable.

-The panel consists of medical, legal and consumer experts and is chaired by eminent neurosurgeon Prof Brian Owler, former federal President of the Australian Medical Association.
+The panel consisted of medical, legal and consumer experts and was chaired by eminent neurosurgeon Prof Brian Owler, former federal President of the Australian Medical Association.

 The Expert Ministerial Advisory Panel has released its report and developed guiding principles for legislation with no fewer than 68 safeguards.

 Note: this video was made prior to the law being finalised, with some changes.

 - The person must be 18 years or over; and